Computers, Containers but No Memory

 Dubai Port Services - In the Beginning

 Critical part of Sheikh Rashid's Vision for Dubai's Development Plan was building a deepwater port.
 Initially conceived as a 4 Berth Port, Sheikh Rashid soon wanted a larger port to accommodate more ships.
 Final design was 15 Berths with construction beginning in 1967.
 Sheikh Rashid decided Port Rashid should be operated and managed by a Commercial Company as he saw this as efficient.
-Sheikh Rashid approached Gray Mackenzie and Company who, for many years, advised Sheikh Rashid on marine matters.
-Gray Mackenzie's parent company Inchcape, based in London, was reluctant to take on this responsibility since Inchcape had no experience of Port Management.
-Eventually Inchcape recognised the significance of Port Rashid's role in Dubai and agreed to establish a company, Dubai Port Services, for the sole purpose of operating and managing Port Rashid.
-Sheikh Rashid issued his Decree formally establishing DPS and immediately encountered resistance to DPS's appointment in his Majlis.
+Gray Mackenzie and Company had, for many years, advised Sheikh Rashid on marine matters and were asked to take on the management and operation of Port Rashid.
+Gray Mackenzie's parent company Inchcape Group, based in London, was reluctant as Inchcape had no experience of Port Management.
+Eventually Inchcape recognised the significance of Port Rashid's role and agreed to establish Dubai Port Services for the sole purpose of operating and managing Port Rashid.
+Sheikh Rashid issued his Decree formally establishing DPS and immediately encountered resistance in his Majlis to DPS's appointment.